nicolejkeeney/emdat-modis-flood-dataset/README.md

 This work develops methods for:
 1. **EM-DAT Event Disaggregation & Geospatial Encoding**: Splitting multi-region/multi-month events into admin1-month records and matching each to its corresponding GAUL administrative region 1 polygon
-2. **Flood Detection**: Using an adapted version of the [Cloud2Street flood detection algorithm](https://github.com/cloudtostreet/MODIS_GlobalFloodDatabase) to create floodmaps for each admin1-month event
+2. **Flood Detection**: Using an adapted version of the [Cloud2Street flood detection algorithm](https://github.com/cloudtostreet/MODIS_GlobalFloodDatabase) to create flood maps for each admin1-month event
 3. **Visualization & Analysis**: Tools for creating flood maps, summary statistics, and comparing EM-DAT vs MODIS-derived metrics

 ### Final Dataset Output